DILCISBoard/GroupDocumentation/MeetingNotes/20200812_DILCIS_Board.md

 An update to the CITS Geospatial means that a new request and all the work for applying to be an OGC community standard needs to be remade.

+The application and creation of CITE tests requries manpower.

 GeoPackage contains all information like EAD and PREMIS and uses a virtual structure.
 Can it be placed in the data folder as is?

 Gregor will look into the GeoPackage and compare it with CISP and SIP.